Zoraki: Legality

-In June 23, 2011, the RCMP declared Zoraki models 914 and 925 as prohibited firearms in Canada for being fully automatic despite not legally being considered a firearm.
+On June 23, 2011, the RCMP declared Zoraki models 914 and 925 as prohibited firearms in Canada for being fully automatic despite not legally being considered a firearm.

 Lawsuits

 In 2010, Glock sued Austrian Sporting Arms and ISSC Handels GmbH for trade dress infringement, it was settled out of court.

 In 2017, an importer of Zoraki blank guns in the United States, Maxwell Corp, was sued by Glock for trade dress infringement for importing an unlicensed glock imitation model.